 Growing tips from the Kemper Center for Home Gardening:

 Clerodendrum thomsoniae is a heavy feeder.
 To produce profuse flowers through the growing season, apply either a slow release-type fertilizer with micronutrients every two months or a liquid water soluble fertilizer with micronutrients monthly.
 As Clerodendrum thomsoniae grows its thirst grows with it.
 A clerodendrum vine that occupies a three foot trellis can drink several gallons of water weekly.
 Bloom should continue throughout the season if adequate amounts of calcium are available to the plant.
 Should the fertilizer chosen not have calcium, a separate calcium supplement may be applied.
 Crushed eggshells stirred into the soil are an excellent organic calcium supplement for plants.

-Bleeding heart vine is a twining evergreen shrub or vine.
+Clerodendrum thomsoniae, commonly called bleeding heart vine, is a twining evergreen shrub or vine.
 It usually blooms during the warm months and provides showy white flowers with dark red corollas giving a striking contrast.
 The foliage is smooth-edged, oval and 6 inches long.
 A common houseplant in cooler locations.

 Genus name comes from the Greek words kleros meaning chance and dendron meaning a tree.

 Specific epithet honors Scots doctor Thomas Thomson (1817-1878) who was superintendent of the Calcutta Botanic Garden (1854-1861).
 Many Himalayan plants commemorate him.

 Watch for mealybugs and spider mites.
 For more information see: Problems Common to Many Indoor Plants